Connect to and authenticate with Azure from Github Actions

 For this demo I am going to create two simple workflows that authenticate with Azure and list the resource groups in a subscription.
 This is a basic example to demonstrate the authentication and permissions are working.
 The first workflow will use the service principal with secrets and the second will use the service principal with federated credentials.

-I have created a new repository for these demos, you can find that here .
+I have created a new repository for these demos, you can find that in this Github repo.

 Workflows are defined in a .yml file in the .github/workflows directory of your repository.
 I have created two workflows, one called with-secret.yml and one called with-federated-credential.yml.
 I won’t cover all aspects of a github workflow in this post, but I will show you the steps that are relevant to authenticating with Azure.
 The steps are defined in the jobs section of the workflow file and look like this: